drzel/drzel.github.io/_posts/2015-01-25-yosuke_kuroki.md

 The core point of this project is avoiding import tax.

-To clarify, we are planning to construct a an upgrade plant and a refinery.
+To clarify, we are planning to construct an upgrade plant and a refinery.

 A high rating of octane.